Table of Contents

-6. It takes more effort for a baby to breastfeed than to bottle-feed.
+6. It takes more effort for a baby to breastfeed than to bottle feed.

-How Often Should I Breastfeed?
+How Often Should I Nurse My Baby?

 Your milk is produced on a supply and demand principal.
 The more your baby drinks, the more milk will be produced.
 It is best to watch your baby for hunger signals and not the clock.
 There is no need to time your baby at the breast; allow them to stay on one breast for as long as he/she seems interested.
 After this, you can burp your baby and try offering the other breast.
 If your baby doesn't take the second breast during that feeding session, it's okay!
 Your body will regulate how much milk you need to produce.
 During the next feeding, you can start your breastfeeding session with the full breast, the breast that was least emptied previously.